 Year 2 Curriculum

 Homework will be given out weekly on a Friday to be brought back to school on the following Friday.
-The homework will be linked to Phonics and Arithmetic, to help complement our learning within the classroom.
+The homework will be linked to Reading, Writing and Maths, to help complement our learning within the classroom.

-Spellings will be given out on a Friday, with your homework, ready to practise for the following week’s test.
+Spellings will be given out on a Friday, with your homework, ready to practise for the following week’s test, so please keep hold of these to practise with until our Spelling Tests on a Friday.

 Miss Macadam & Miss Searby